mTorrendell/CODE-techwriting/README.md

 # VITRO
 ### Retail intelligence for mid-size European museums

-Every museum visit generates signals — tickets scanned, products sold, members logged, spaces counted.
+Every museum visit generates signals, tickets scanned, products sold, members logged, spaces counted.
 That data lives in five separate systems that never talk to each other.
 VITRO is the intelligence layer that connects them.

-Built for cultural institutions with 20,000–100,000 annual visitors, VITRO surfaces actionable retail insights from data they already have — without replacing a single tool they use today.
+Built for cultural institutions with 20,000–100,000 annual visitors, VITRO surfaces actionable retail insights from data they already have, without replacing a single tool they use today.

-> *The data was always there.
+> *The data is there.
 VITRO just makes it readable.*

 ---